dil-dabalogh/planforge/DEPLOYMENT.md

-# PlanForge Deployment Guide
+# What If Delivered Deployment Guide

-This guide covers multiple deployment options for PlanForge, from local distribution to cloud hosting.
+This guide covers multiple deployment options for What If Delivered, from local distribution to cloud hosting.

 ## Quick Start